 When an evangelist or missionary receives a burden to take the gospel to a new city, he should begin this work at once.
 It might be several months before he could move to the field.
 His actual arrival might be delayed even for a year or two.
-This should not discourage him in immediately beginning a very important phase of missionary work-that of surveying the field.
+This should not discourage him from beginning an immediate survey of the field-a very important phase of missionary work.